copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - Yeenoghu wields a powerful flail (which is named Butcher, but it's not an artifact), and pursues a strategy of all-out attack, never fleeing or trying to escape.
+  - In addition to his existing abilities, Demogorgon has a bite attack that induces withering and can cast dark speech in addition to the usual magic spells.
 - Wands of wishing are again redistributed through the late game:
   - The Castle wand now only gives one wish, due to being much closer to Vlad's Tower.